Oil Speculators: Bad or Good

 In this article, I make three main points.
 First, the theory of speculators driving oil prices does not fit the empirical evidence.
 Second, speculation—even by large institutional investors—plays a beneficial role in the oil markets.
 Finally, even if it were true that speculators were driving up prices, and even if this were a bad thing, it still would not follow that a federal government crackdown would make things better.
 Once again, it seems that the government has proposed a solution to an imaginary problem—a solution that won’t work as advertised.
 The situation is roughly analogous to the head of FEMA performing a rain dance after Hurricane Katrina, on the theory that extra precipitation would help displaced residents move back into their flooded neighborhoods.

-Speculators Are Causing An Oil Bubble?
+Speculators Are Casing An Oil Bubble?
 Prove It!

 Although hedge fund manager Michael Masters’s congressional testimony2 contained many impressive statistics showing the correlation between the rise in the price of oil and the amount of institutional money invested in commodities, economic theory shows that crucial telltale signs of an investment bubble are missing.